Corrective Optics Space Telescope Axial Replacement: Development

 In January 1991 Ball Aerospace Corp. was selected by NASA as the prime contractor to undertake the entire development, production and verification of COSTAR, a process which took 26 months.
 To calculate the required corrections one team calculated the existing error by examining the still in situ tooling that was used to make the primary mirror, while another independent team calculated it using the distorted images that Hubble had transmitted.
 Both teams came to practically identical measurement results.
 The correction mirrors that were subsequently produced were then checked for errors by two independent teams.
 Once complete the entire COSTAR was then tested in the COSTAR Alignment System (CAS).
 To check for any error in the CAS the COSTAR was then mounted in the specially developed Hubble Opto-Mechanical Simulator (HOMS) which simulated the errors in the faulty primary mirror, to allow an end to end test and thus verification of the output image.
 The HOMS system was also tested by two independent groups (one from Ball Aerospace and the other from the Goddard Space Flight Center) using different test instruments.
 The European Space Agency also contributed to the verification process by providing an engineering model of the Faint Object Camera to provide additional verification.

 Installation

 COSTAR replaced the High Speed Photometer during the first Hubble Servicing Mission in 1993.
 The original WFPC was replaced by the WFPC 2 during the same mission.

-On 28 December 1993 the robotic arms were instructed by the Space Telescope Science Institute to deploy the mirrors into position.
+On 28 December 1993 the Canadarm was instructed by the Space Telescope Science Institute to deploy the mirrors into position.
 The resulting images confirmed that the COSTAR had corrected the spherical aberration in the primary mirror.

 COSTAR being inserted into Hubble during First Servicing Mission.

 Astronauts work on installing Hubble's corrective optics during Servicing Mission 1.

 Closeup of the working mechanism from COSTAR.
 The mirrors extended out from the body of COSTAR on the left.